-Based on a case study approach, participants at the Masterclass will gain first hand insights and exchange ideas with Ms Jane Ashcroft, CBE, Chief Executive of Anchor Hanover -UK’s largest not-for-profit care operator, on the business, operational and governance responsibilities of managing multiple facilities in the face of rising standards in quality excellence.
+Based on a case study approach, participants at the Masterclass will gain first hand insights and exchange ideas with Ms Jane Ashcroft, CBE, Chief Executive of Anchor Hanover - England’s largest not for profit provider of housing and care for older people, on the business, operational and governance responsibilities of managing multiple facilities in the face of rising standards in quality excellence.

 Aimed at providing a leadership approach towards best practice and innovation, the programme provides an overview of the role of the CEO and management team in providing organisational leadership, structure, pursuit of person centred care, quality excellence, organisational growth and funding strategies.